lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 \< ToDo: Version -05 proposed an approach using HPKE to establish an authenticated shared symmetric key.
 This version offers an alternative using plain KEM and KDF functions as shown in [draft-ietf-lamps-cms-kemri](#I-D.ietf-lamps-cms-kemri). >

 \< ToDo: Version -05 as well as this version utilizes keys from both CMP client and server in applying Encapsulate/Decapsulate twice.
-Deriving a joined key from the two shared secrets result in a mutually authenticated shared symmetric key used by both parties, like when using an out-of-band established shared secret information.
+Deriving a joint key from the two shared secrets result in a mutually authenticated shared symmetric key used by both parties, like when using an out-of-band established shared secret information.
 In contrast to this approach, each side could directly use the shared secret resulting from the Encapsulate/Decapsulate for deriving an individual shared symmetric key.
-Doing so the MAC-based protection generated on both sides would used a different key.
+Doing so the MAC-based protection generated on both sides would use a different key.
 This would facilitate that only one side used a KEM key pair and the other side uses a signature key pair.
 This would offer some additional flexibility, but on at the price of a more complex key establishment. >

 In this case, an initial CMP message exchange using general messages is required to contribute to establishing a shared symmetric key (ssk) as follows.
 Both PKI entities require a KEM certificate of the other side.
-Each sender uses the KEM Encapsulate(pk) -> (ss, ct) function with the recipient's public key (pk) to produce the KEM shared secret (ss) and an encapsulation of that shares secret, the KEM ciphertext (ct) and provide the ciphertext to the recipient using the id-it-KemCiphertext as defined below.
+Each sender uses the KEM Encapsulate(pk) -> (ss, ct) function with the recipient's public key (pk) to produce the KEM shared secret (ss) and an encapsulation of that shared secret, the KEM ciphertext (ct) and provide the ciphertext to the recipient using the id-it-KemCiphertext as defined below.
 The respective recipient uses a Decapsulate(sk, ct)->(ss) function with the private key (sk) and the ciphertext (ct) to recover the the KEM shared secret (ss) from the encapsulated representation received from the sender.
 Each party uses a KDF(ikm, len, ukm)->(ssk) function with input key material (ikm), the desired length of the output keying material (len), and user key material (ukm) to derive a shares symmetric key (ssk).
-Both shared secrets (ss1) and (ss2) contribute as input to the KDF.
-In addition a static string and some random data from the PKI message header also contribute to the key derivation.
+The concatenation of both shared secrets (ss1) and (ss2) are the first argument (ikm) for the KDF.
+In addition a static string and some random data from the PKI message header also contribute to the third argument (ukm) for the KDF.
 Doing so, a shared symmetric key (ssk) authenticated by both PKI entities is established and can be used for MAC-based message protection.

 Note: This approach uses the definition of Key Encapsulation Mechanisms in {{I-D.ietf-lamps-cms-kemri, Section 1}}.

-The object identifier used for transferring the KEM ciphertext is id-it-KemCiphertext, which is defined in this document as:
+The InfoTypeAndValue transferring the KEM ciphertext is of type id-it-KemCiphertext, which is defined in this document as:

 ~~~~ asn.1
   id-it-KemCiphertext OBJECT IDENTIFIER ::= { id-it TBD1 }
 ~~~~

+Note: This InfoTypeAndValue can be carried in genm/genp message body or in the generalInfo field of PKIHeader.

 When id-it-KemCiphertext is used, the value is either absent or of type KemCiphertext.
 The syntax for KemCiphertext is as follows: